typemiguel/WalnutiQ/README.md

 The following section will not make sense until you have first read and tried to understand the spatial pooling algorithm explained in detail in this [white paper](https://db.tt/FuQWQuwE).

-The following is the spatial pooling algorithm pseudocode in the white paper pages 34-38 implemented using object oriented design:
+The following is the spatial pooling algorithm pseudocode in the white paper pages 34-38:

 <b>Phase 1: Overlap</b>
 ```
 for c in columns // line 1

     overlap(c) = 0
     for s in connectedSynapses(c)
         overlap(c) = overlap(c) + input(t, s.sourceInput)